 An estimated 20,000 perished in the devastation.
 Entire communities were wiped out, and hundreds of thousands of people were displaced.
 The two catastrophic events then produced a third: a nuclear disaster at the badly damaged Fukushima facility, leaving an entire area essentially uninhabitable.

-In the three years since the disaster, AmeriCares has committed $8.6 million in medical and humanitarian aid to help families who have lost everything build a healthy future.
-While Japan continues to rebuild, our team in Japan is working with local organizations to build health programs and meet other critical community needs such as support for new mothers, the elderly and people with disabilities.
+In the four years since the disaster, AmeriCares has committed $8.8 million in medical and humanitarian aid to help families who have lost everything build a healthy future.
+While Japan continues to rebuild the region, our team in Sendai has worked with local organizations to build health programs and meet other critical community needs such as support for new mothers, the elderly and people with disabilities.

 AmeriCares responded quickly, and our team has remained in the disaster zone for four years, helping survivors regain their health and rebuild their lives.
-Partnering with local organizations, we provided*:
+Partnering with local organizations, we provided: